Anita Sarkeesian

 In 2012, Sarkeesian was targeted by an online harassment campaign following her launch of a Kickstarter project to fund the Tropes vs. Women in Video Games series.
-Supporters donated almost $160,000 to the project, far beyond the $6,000 she had sought.
-The situation was covered extensively in the media, placing Sarkeesian at the center of discussions about misogyny in video game culture and online harassment.
+The threats and harassment generated widespread media attention, and resulted in the project far exceeding its funding goal.
+The media coverage placed Sarkeesian at the center of discussions about misogyny in video game culture and online harassment.
 She has spoken to TEDxWomen, XOXO Festival, and the United Nations' Broadband Working Group on Gender, and appeared on The Colbert Report discussing her experiences of harassment and the challenge of attempting to improve gender inclusivity in gaming culture and the media.

 Early life and education

-Sarkeesian was born in Canada and grew up near Toronto.
+Sarkeesian was born and raised near Toronto, Canada.
 Her parents were Iraqi Armenians who emigrated to Canada in the 1970s.
-She later moved to California and identifies as Canadian-American.
+She later moved to California and identifies as Canadian American.

 She received a bachelor's degree in communication studies from California State University, Northridge, in 2007 and then earned a master's degree in social and political thought from York University in 2010.
 Her master's thesis is titled I'll Make a Man Out of You: Strong Women in Science Fiction and Fantasy Television.

 Career

 Feminist Frequency

-Sarkeesian launched her website Feminist Frequency in 2009, while a student at York University.
+Sarkeesian launched the nonprofit organization and website Feminist Frequency in 2009, while a student at York University.
 She created the site in an effort to create accessible feminist media criticism.
 Videos created for the site analyzed social and cultural gender structure and popular culture from a feminist standpoint, such as applying the Bechdel test to pictures nominated for the 84th Academy Awards in 2012 and highlighting Lego's role in reinforcing cultural norms.

 In 2011, Sarkeesian partnered with Bitch magazine to create the video series Tropes vs. Women.
 The series examined common tropes in the depiction of women in media with a particular focus on science fiction.
 The series comprises six videos dedicated to tropes such as the Manic Pixie Dream Girl, Women in Refrigerators and the Smurfette Principle.